Which is Best, Matt or Silk Emulsion?

 In either case you should only apply a single coat so it’s enough the seal the surface without resulting in a sheen finish.
 Do a small trial area first so you can gauge exactly how much to apply.

 I have an old barn conversion that was constructed from natural stone and lime mortar.
 When we converted 15 years ago we were advised that we had to paint the inside walls with a mineral based paint to allow the lime mortar to ‘breath’.
-We spent a fortune using a German product that has served us well, but we would like to change the colour & I was wondering if we could use a normal interior paint or an exterior Weathershield type product?

 The external walls are either bare stone or have been limewashed.
 Could you advise me what product I could use to over paint the inside?
+Mark

 You could use a regular matt emulsion, not a vinyl based one.
 Dulux Trade Supermatt or Crown Trade Covermatt are OK.